 Become immersed in Shone’s world as she seeks to dispel the misconceptions surrounding her love’s fatal diseases.
 Even while she eases apprehensions and encourages caregivers to find lifelines, she cannot hide the desperation she feels when, after eight years, caregiving begins to extract an emotional and physical toll.
 Shone finally experiences heart wrenching conflict when her love’s name is added to the crisis list, moving him toward finding residence in a long-term care facility.
 And then, she learns her love is going nowhere.

-“Ever since My Love was diagnosed with Alzheimer’s nearly nine years ago, My Love has been a Cookie Monster, not to mention his craving for ice cream!
+“Ever since My Love was diagnosed with Alzheimer’s nearly nine years ago, his appetite for cookies began to equal to his persistent craving for ice cream!
 Hence, the titles for the two books, Is There Any Ice Cream? and Did You Hide the Cookies?“

 ~ Accepting the Gift of Caregiving blog